Wisconsin Rural Physician Residency Assistance Program (WRPRAP)

 Addressing the Problem

-Wisconsin Act 190 (effective July 1, 2010) was passed and funded by the state legislature to address this problem.
-It provided:
+Wisconsin Act 190 (effective July 1, 2010) was passed and funded by the state legislature to address this problem, and WRPRAP was created.

 ACT 190 designated that: